 The employer contribution rates for ERSRI are determined actuarially.
 Separate rates are determined for State Employees and for Teachers.
-The rates determined in this valuation would typically become effective two years after the valuation date, i.e., as of July 1, 2010.
-However, due to the adoption of Article 7 SUB A, the rates from this valuation will be effective for the three year period beginning July 1, 2008 and ending June 30, 2011.
+The rates determined in this valuation would typically become effective two years after the valuation date, i.e., as of July 1, 2011.
+However, due to the adoption of Article 16 SUB A, definitive technology procinema 600.

 The rate consists of two pieces: the normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age normal cost, expressed as a percent of pay.
-The amortization rate is the contribution required to amortize the unfunded actuarial liability over 21 years as a level percent of pay.
+The amortization rate is the contribution required to amortize the unfunded actuarial liability over 20 years as a level percent of pay.